efr-essakhan/pepfeature/README.md

 # Pepfeature
-### _A package that consists of functions for calculating epitope/peptide features for prediction purposes_
+### _A package for calculating epitope/peptide features for prediction purposes_

 ### What is it

 **Pepfeature** is a Python package providing routines for calculating peptide features on a given amino acid sequence.

-These features can be used for macine learning purposes such as classification for epitiope prediction.
+A use for this package would be for epitope prediction; here, this package would be used in the feature extraction stage of a machine learning pipeline for classification purposes.

+Package makes use of  ‘multiprocessing’ for the purpose of parallelising calculations on multiple cores.

+A nice feature of this package is that it allows easy **parallelisation of the calculations on multiple cores** by just passing the number of cores you want to use as a parameter.

 The features it can calculate for a given Amino Acid string sequence are: